ArtifactForms/MeshLibCore/README.md

 The scope of related topics is vast, and my list of potential features is accordingly expansive.
 Some of these are outlined under 'Planned Features'.

+## Core Features

+* **3D Geometry Creation and Manipulation** Build a wide range of 3D shapes and modify them using various operations.
+* **Customizable Mesh Creation:** Create custom shapes using a variety of mesh creation tools and modifiers.
+* **Extensible Framework:** Easily add new features and functionalities to the library.
+* **OBJ File Import and Export:** Import and export 3D models in the OBJ file format.

 ## Showcase

 The following images are showing the library in action.